IoDResearch: Deep Research on Private Heterogeneous Data via the Internet of Data: Introduction

-The FAIR principles, proposed by Wilkinson et al.\cite{wilkinson2016fair}, were established to address the lack of common standards in the face of rapidly growing scientific data.
+In parallel, the FAIR principles, proposed by Wilkinson et al.\cite{wilkinson2016fair}, were established to address the lack of common standards in the face of rapidly growing scientific data.
 They ensure that data are Findable, Accessible, Interoperable, and Reusable.
 Without these four dimensions, data would remain locked in isolated systems, making cross-domain retrieval and reuse extremely difficult.
 By design, IoD is inherently aligned with the FAIR principles.
 Through these mechanisms, IoD effectively eliminates data silos, enabling seamless linking and reuse of distributed heterogeneous data, and thus lays a solid foundation for cross-domain scientific data infrastructures.

-With the rapid advancement of large language models, the development of Deep Research (DR) agents\cite{huang2025deepresearchagentssystematic} has gained significant attention in both academia and industry.
+More recently, the rapid advancement of large language models has accelerated the development of Deep Research (DR) agents\cite{huang2025deepresearchagentssystematic} has gained significant attention in both academia and industry.
 Such agents exhibit a wide range of promising abilities, including proposing novel research directions \cite{si2024canllm, hu2024nova}, efficiently acquiring information through search-augmented tools \cite{Search-o1, jin2025search}, and performing preliminary analyses or experiments before composing full research reports or papers \cite{ai-scientist-v2, zheng-etal-2024-openresearcher}.

 However, existing DR systems still rely predominantly on web search, with limited exploration of local heterogeneous and multimodal data.
 Consequently, current approaches largely overlook these data characteristics and often fail to comply with the FAIR principles \cite{wilkinson2016fair}.
 Such limitations restrict the effective circulation and reuse of private data resources and impede the discovery of latent relationships.